flutter/website/src/docs/get-started/codelab-web.md

  void initState() {
    super.initState();

-   animationController = AnimationController(                      //NEW
+   animationController = AnimationController(                      // NEW
-       vsync: this, duration: const Duration(milliseconds: 1200)); //NEW ...
+       vsync: this, duration: const Duration(milliseconds: 1200)); // NEW
+...
 ```
 </li>